maldorne/hexagon/docs/install/compile/readme.md

     does not reset all non-static variables that do not hold object values when restoring the object.
 This is the default mode in MudOS.

-> As a side note: if you are using a version of DGD minor than 1.6 (i.e. 1.5.x), you can also activate the flag `NETWORK_EXTENSIONS` in `dgd/src/Makefile`, to allow connections from the mud to the outer world.
-From version 1.6 this package does not exist anymore.
-If you use an older driver but you are not going to use things like ftp servers, remote channels, etc, you don't need to use the `NETWORK_EXTENSIONS` flag, the mudlib should work fine without it.

 ### Compile the driver

 ```sh